 - Encourage them to take manageable risks

-12. Manage your stress so it does not effect your kids
+12. Manage your stress so it does not affect your kids

 You may not realize how much of an impact your stress has on your children.
-A study by Marilyn Essex found that stress has a direct relation on their child’s future .
+A study by Marilyn Essex found that stress has a direct relation to a child’s future.